Old City Hall (Williamsport, Pennsylvania)

+The Old City Hall is an historic, American city hall that is located in Williamsport, Pennsylvania.

+It was added to the National Register of Historic Places in 1976 as the Williamsport City Hall.

+History and architectural features

-Old City Hall is a historic city hall located at Williamsport, Pennsylvania.
-It was built in 1894, and is a four-story building of yellow brick trimmed in stone, with molded brick ornamentation and terra cotta columns.
-It is in an eclectic Late Victorian / Romanesque Revival-style.
-It features two towers: a large rectangular tower and a smaller octagonal tower.
+Built in 1894, this historic structure is a four-story building that was made from yellow brick trimmed in stone, with molded brick ornamentation and terra cotta columns.
+It was designed in an eclectic Late Victorian/Romanesque Revival style, and features a large rectangular tower and a smaller octagonal tower.

 The building was added to the National Register of Historic Places in 1976 as the Williamsport City Hall.